-The SONDH is committed to striving for incorporation of Diversity Equity and Inclusion (DEI) through its mission, values, holistic admissions, and strategic plan.
+NAWSON is committed to striving for the incorporation of Diversity, Equity, and Inclusion (DEI) through its mission, values, holistic admissions, and strategic plan.
 We are committed to delivering exceptional, high-quality, evidenced-based education to students of all ages, backgrounds, genders, ethnicities, orientations, beliefs, cultures, and abilities.
 We strive to provide an encompassing, holistic, competency-based scientific curriculum and program that is student-centered.
-The SONDH strives to provide education in healthcare that: is representative of diverse populations, reduces healthcare disparities and social determinants of health through equity, eliminates social and racial injustices through inclusion, and increases access to care for all patients.
+NAWSON strives to provide education in healthcare that: is representative of diverse populations, reduces healthcare disparities, addresses social determinants of health through equity, eliminates social and racial injustices through inclusion, and increases access to care for all patients.